-The Head of Reference and Instruction Services, in conjunction with the Director of Library Services, is responsible for creating and updating this policy document.
-Any edits to this policy statement require the approval of the Director of Library Services.
+The Reference and Instruction Services Coordinator, in conjunction with the Head Librarian, is responsible for creating and updating this policy document.
+Any edits to this policy statement require the approval of the Head Librarian.
 This policy is to be reviewed annually.

 This policy statement will be made available upon request, whenever a question may arise concerning the quality or scope of reference services that the ODU Library provides.

 We, the staff of Ohio Dominican University Library, promote information literacy and inspire lifelong learning by providing personalized service and access to resources while addressing the research needs of the university community.

 As active agents in the promotion of information literacy, the ODU Library reference staff members recognize the importance of training and assisting patrons in using the library and its resources successfully.
 ODU reference librarians strive to empower patrons to conduct their own research and consider learning how to use the library's information sources to be vital to lifelong learning.
 Reference services are available primarily to the ODU community.

 The ODU Library reference staff consists exclusively of full-time and part-time librarians, each of whom has either a Masters in Library Science (MLS or MSLS) or Masters in Library and Information Science (MLIS).